 The perfect method to remove lint and dust out of this region would be to gently blow from the vent so the dirt is removed together with the sudden gush of air.
 Avoid using anything or strong to poke within the vent since you might wind up causing more harm to the vent than you planned.

 Examine the cable for apparent damage, and when there is any possibility the cable is broken, then try out another one.
 Err on the side of caution keep in mind that a charging cable may have internal damage that is not visible or aren’t apple certified.

 Also, try another power supply.
-It is convenient to control your iPhone with a USB port in your laptop, however, there are a whole lot of potential issues here — that the USB interface may have ignored, or it may not have the capacity to provide enough power to control the iPhone.
+It is convenient to control your iPhone with a USB port in your laptop, however, there are a whole lot of potential issues here — that the USB interface may have been ignored, or it may not have the capacity to provide enough power to control the iPhone.

 Rather, plug in the iPhone X or 11 directly into the wall with an AC adapter to remove all the probable issues.
 If the socket is”changed,” make sure to put it on so power flows into the mobile phone.

 4- Check The iPhone Charging Temperature

 The lithium battery is quite sensitive to the phone overheating.
 During charging large temperatures may cause battery charging and degradation at temperatures over 45 °C will degrade battery performance, whereas in the lower temperatures that the inner resistance of the battery can increase, leading to quicker charging times.

 5- iPhone Not Turning On: Restart Your Phone

 Press and keep holding the Sleep/Wake button towards the surface of the handset before the red slider looks onscreen.
 Slide it around to flip it off then replicate to flip the phone back.

 When the iPhone is rooted and can not be resumed in an ordinary way do the following: